WE'RE OFF AND RUNNING

 and artistic energy.

 But the troupe receives lukewarm responses outside Quebec.
-In Toronto, for example,
+Audiences in such centers

-to properly market the show.
-(Gilles Ste-Croix dressed in a monkey suit and walked
+the show.
+Gilles Ste-Croix dressed in a monkey suit and walked through downtown

-through downtown Toronto in a desperate attempt to draw some publicity.)
-The stop at
+Toronto in a desperate attempt to draw some publicity.)
+The stop at Niagara Falls

 The Desjardins Group, which was Cirque du Soleil's financial institution at the time,